Blazor Audio Recorder.

 - Then inject

-at the top of the page.@inject IJSRuntime mJS
+IJSRuntimeat the top of the page.@inject IJSRuntime mJS Add a

 <button @onclick="butRecordAudioStart_Click">Start Record</button>